On Assessing Overall Survival (OS) in Oncology Studies: Log-Rank test has inflated incorrect decision rate

 With the true median survival times under $Rx$ and $C$ being the same, inferring either $Rx$ or $C$ as having longer median survival time is a directional error, an incorrect decision.
 For a $5\%$ 2-sided test which rejects when an equal-tailed $95\%$ \emph{confidence interval} does not cover the null, this incorrect decision rate would be no more than $\mathbf{2.5}\%$.
 On the contrary, for the (Score) log-Rank test, since the sum of the two possible directional error rates is estimated to exceed $30\%$, at least one of the two directional error rates exceeds $\mathbf{15}\%$.

-The (Score) log-Rank test is popular because it is perceived to be more ``powerful'' than the Wald test, a \emph{mis}perception due to including in ``power" the probability of \textit{rejecting for wrong reasons}.
+The (Score) log-Rank test is popular because it is perceived to be more ``powerful'' than the Wald test, a \emph{mis}perception due to including the probability of \textit{rejecting for wrong reasons} in ``power".
 Thus, for time-to-event outcomes, we urge a fundamental re-assessment of the concept of (regulatory) Type I error rate control, vis-$ \grave{a} $-vis the (Score) log-Rank test.